AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-sources.md

 | Records ingested | Displays a graph representing the rate of records ingested based on the time frame that you set. |
 | Records failed | Displays a graph representing the rate of records failed based on the time frame that you set. |

-The source ingestion list displays a list of all sources including information on their ingestion rates, failure and success rates, as well as last updated dates.
+The source ingestion list displays a list of all sources including information on their rate of ingestion, failure, and success.

 ![source-ingestion](../assets/ui/monitor-sources/source-ingestion.png)